NESCent/phylocommons/README.md

         cd rdf-treestore
         sudo python setup.py install

+2. You'll need Django version 1.4 installed. phylofile uses the django-registration plugin which is not currently compatible with Django 1.5.

-2. Open phylofile/settings.py and change the following settings:
+3. Open phylofile/settings.py and change the following settings:

         * DOMAIN: enter your own domain name, i.e. 'http://www.example.org/'.
         * ADMINS: add a list of ('name', 'email@domain.org') tuples for each administrator.